Senior Care is a Family Issue

 Also, do not forget the importance of frequent visitation.
-While you brighten your parents’ days, you can monitor their health and mental status and share concerns you have with their professional caregiver.
-You may find that their care plan needs to be modified to address changing circumstances.
+As you brighten your parents' day, you can monitor their health and mental status and share concerns you have with their professional caregiver.
+You may find that their elder care plan needs to be modified to address changing circumstances.

 What Should I Consider?

-In choosing the most appropriate home health services for an elder loved one, there are a number of decisions to make and questions to ask.
+In choosing the most appropriate care for a senior loved one, there are a number of decisions to make and questions to ask.

 - How will the care be funded?

 - What is the safest, most comfortable, most appropriate care option for my parent?